 How do you copy files to a web server?
 That depends.

 For other web hosting services, you use FTP software to transfer files.
 You'll need a piece of software called an FTP Client to use FTP to transfer the files.
-Check the Other Resources page for links to sites that offer FTP clients.

 My Family History Hosting service also supports FTP.
 If you are an FHH customer, copy your site contents to the public_html folder on the server.